Later, Mr. Nobody escaped from the painting with the help of four members of his new Brotherhood: Agent "!

 What am I, a charity?
 I assume you mean this.
 Muffed the HTML again.

-Evil Overlord Rules.
+enter Evil Overlord Rules.
 Actually, I forgot Local government very excited, does some BoE calculations, comes up with estimates of tens of thousands of jobs.
 Much negotiating around "if the government could just build a railway and a port, think of the jobs" later, it turns out all the jobs are for robots.
 The videogame No One Lives Forever had an absurdly humorous scene in which heroine Cate Archer hides in an office corridor, trying to evade henchmen from two separate Bond-villain type organizations.
 If figuring out Cate's next move took too long, you then had to hear a dialogue between henchmen comparing benefit packages their employers offered, with a free dental plan being the clincher convincing one thug to switch teams.